Knee Pain and Swelling

 Other causes for swelling around the knee can be from conditions such as gout and bursitis.

-The treatment for knee swelling varies depending on the cause of the condition.
+Options for knee swelling vary depending on the cause of the condition.
 If you are experiencing knee pain and swelling, consult your physician for the appropriate form of treatment.

-Typical treatment for knee swelling consists of the following:
+Typical courses of action for knee swelling consists of the following:

 In the case of injury or trauma to the knee, the go-to first aid approach is the RICE method of 1) Rest 2) Ice 3) Compression and 4) Elevation.
 Your doctor will then likely evaluate the knee using an imaging process such as an X-ray and/or MRI to determine if you have sprained or torn ligaments or cartilage.

 Ice or other forms of cold therapy are also used to reduce swelling in the knee.
-Cold therapy, also known as cryotherapy, helps numb the pain and is known to reduce swelling.
+Cold therapy, also known as cryotherapy, helps reduce the pain and swelling.
 For inflammation your doctor may also recommend over-the-counter pain medications such as aspirin or ibuprofen.